Newmachar: Shopping

-Pubs and Hotels

-The village contains one pub and one hotel.

-The Newmachar Hotel has been named "Evening Express Pub Of The Year 2010".
-The Newmachar Hotel retained the title as Aberdeen's Best Pub, having won the last time the competition ran in 1993.

-Beekies Neuk commonly referred to as "Beekies", has won "PUB OF THE YEAR" twice and was also voted "Best Aberdeenshire business" 2018 in Scotlands Business Awards.

-Takeaways

-The village has Newmachar Fish Bar and the Famous House Chinese Takeaway.

 Newmachar Scout and Guide Hall

 Towards the south end of the village is the Newmachar Scout and Guide Hall.
-This hall is used regulatory by various groups including the Scouts, Guides, Playgroup, and many others.
+This hall is used regularly by various groups including the Scouts, Guides, Playgroup, and many others.

 Play park

 There is a large play park near the center of Newmachar including a small grass basketball/football pitch.
 Adjacent to the play park are fenced tennis courts.

 Ingram's Neuk

 Ingram's Neuk Community Wildlife Garden is small area of land which runs adjacent to path running between Kingseat and Newmachar.
 Started in 2010 it's currently mostly overgrown but the corner of the garden has been well maintained as shown.

 The garden contains a willow tree "tunnel", larger snaking arrangement of small boulders, a number of fruit trees, raised beds and wild flowers.

 Sport

 Axis Centre

 The original village hall was closed in 2012, and replaced with the Axis Centre, opened on 30 August 2014.
 The Axis Centre is a multipurpose facility owned and managed by the community.
 As well as a fitness suite, fitness classes and children's facilities it also houses "The Chinwag Café".